magomezh/Food_Insecurity/README.md

 ## Purpose
 ___

-The project sought to understand how well distributed the network of food banks is in the US.
+The project sought to understand how well distributed Food Bank networks were in the US.
 ​
-The aim of the project was to answer the question: On the U.S. County Level, is Distance to Food Banks a Predictor for Food Insecurity?
+The focus or aim of the project was to answer the question:
+On the U.S. County Level, is Distance to Food Banks a Predictor for Food Insecurity?

 ## Tools Used
 ---